JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 #### Summary on Active Management
 Active funds can complement a passive core if:
-- Fees < 0.6 %
+- Fees < 0.7 %
-- Proven 10-year track record
+- Proven >10-year track record
-- Transparent succession plan
+- Transparent succession plan that inspires confidence

 Treat them as **satellites** around your passive “core,” not as replacements.